relab/thesis-proposals/2026/readme.md

 These are the 10 ECTS capstone projects from the Relab research group at the University of Stavanger.

+Students preparing a master's thesis project description can use the [writing guide](../admin/master-thesis-description-guide.md) and the [copy-ready template](../admin/master-thesis-description-template.md).

 See also the shared project-family overview: [Byzantine Protocols using Gorums](capstone-gorums-byzantine-protocols.md).

 | Topic | Title | Supervisor | Assigned | Comment |